nerc-project/nerc-docs/docs/openshift/logging-in/access-the-openshift-web-console.md

 - Your email address
 - Your username and affiliation from your identity provider

-which are required in order to allow access your account to NERC's OpenStack web console.
+which are required in order to allow access your account on NERC's OpenStack web console.

 From the **"Selected Identity Provider"** dropdown option, please select your institution's